 On Behalf of the Board of Directors of ALX Resources Corp.

 Warren Stanyer, CEO and Chairman

 Statements in this document which are not purely historical are forward-looking statements, including any statements regarding beliefs, plans, expectations or intentions regarding the future.
-Forward looking statements in this news release include: the Alligator Lake Gold Project ("Alligator") is prospective for gold mineralization, the Company's plans to undertake exploration activities at Alligator, and expend funds on Alligator.
+Forward-looking statements in this news release include: ALX's exploration results from the Company's exploration activities at the Alligator Gold Project ("Alligator"), and its plans to undertake additional exploration activities at Alligator.
 It is important to note that the Company's actual business outcomes and exploration results could differ materially from those in such forward-looking statements.
-Risks and uncertainties include that ALX may not be able to fully finance exploration at Alligator, including drilling; our current findings at Alligator may prove to be unworthy of further expenditure; commodity prices may not support exploration expenditures at Alligator; and economic, competitive, governmental, societal, public health, environmental and technological factors may affect the Company's operations, markets, products and share price.
-Even if we explore and develop Alligator, and even if gold or other metals or minerals are discovered in quantity, the project may not be commercially viable.
-Additional risk factors are discussed in the Company's Management Discussion and Analysis for the Year Ended December 31, 2020, which is available under the Company's SEDAR profile at www.sedar.com.
+Risks and uncertainties include that ALX may not be able to fully finance exploration on its exploration projects, including drilling; our initial findings at our exploration projects may prove to be unworthy of further expenditures; commodity prices may not support further exploration expenditures; exploration programs may be delayed or changed due to any delays experienced in consultation and engagement activities with First Nations and Metis communities and the results of such consultations; and economic, competitive, governmental, societal, public health, environmental and technological factors may affect the Company's operations, markets, products and share price.
+Even if we explore and develop our projects, and even if nickel, uranium, gold or other metals or minerals are discovered in quantity, ALX's projects may not be commercially viable.
+Additional risk factors are discussed in the Company's Management Discussion and Analysis for the Three Months Ended March 31, 2022, which is available under the Company's SEDAR profile at www.sedar.com.
 Except as required by law, we will not update these forward-looking statement risk factors.